sac2525/pset0/information.md

 * Research interests (5 keywords): migration, identity, civil conflict

-* What you had for lunch today: trail mix
+* What you had for lunch today: candy corn